cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 ## Homework

-1. Perform an analysis in which the patterns of variation for the demand of electric and classic bikes are compared.
+1. Look at the trend of the the demand of electric and classic bikes.
 Are classic bikes lagging behind electric bikes?

 2. Which are the top-10 starting stations?
 Are they the same as the top-10 ending stations?

 3. How frequent are circular rides, starting and ending at the same station?

 4. Are there stations with very low activity, so you can consider dropping them?
+Which threshold would you apply?

 5. Seasonal patterns can be different across the stations of the Bay Wheels network.
 How can you detect the stations where the between-month variation is highest?